Ecclesiastes Chapter Nine

 Ecclesiastes 9:17 & 18

-The quiet words of the wise are more to be heeded than the shouts of a ruler of fools.
-Wisdom is better than weapons of war, but one sinner destroys much good.
+A wise man speaking quietly is more worth heeding than the shouts of a ruler commanding fools.
+Wisdom is better than weapons of war, but a person who makes a mistake can destroy much good.

 Have you ever noticed that fools are usually the loudest and proudest of speakers?
 They will speak as though volume and quantity of words make up for their lack of wisdom.
 A wise man or woman will build up others while a fool/sinner will destroy.